cronop-io/cronop-io.github.io/posts/_posts/2020-05-09-protostar-stack5.md

 ### Identify the vulnerability

-In this case we know that `gets` is an inherently unsafe function. `gets` is supposed to read from stdin and copy the input into a buffer.
+`gets` is an inherently unsafe function. `gets` is supposed to read from stdin and copy the input into a buffer.
 The basic problem is that `gets` doesn't know the length of the buffer, so it continues reading until it finds a newline or encounters EOF, and may overflow the bounds of the buffer it was given to it.

-From the disassembly we know that the buffer pointer we are passing is from the stack:
+From the disassembly it is possible to see that the buffer address being passed points to a section in the stack:

 ```bash
 sub    esp,0x50          ; Allocates 0x50 bytes from the stack
 lea    eax,[esp+0x10]    ; *Gives a pointer that is at offset 0x10 from the top of our stack
 ```
 <em>*The behavior of stack (growing up or growing down) depends on the application binary interface (ABI) and how the call stack is organized.
-In this case, the stack grows downwards.</em>
+In this case, the stack grows downwards.
+This is known through the architecture and system the binary is targeted towards.</em>

 A stack frame represents a function call in a regular program.
 A normal stack frame (this can vary depending on architecture) looks like the following:
 ```